AdamSobieski/Argumentation/README.md

 ## Introduction

 This project is an argumentation framework designed for interoperability with a large number of artificial-intelligence models and services.
-This project will explore agentic approaches to creating, analyzing, validating, and evaluating argumentation and debate.
+This project will enable and explore agentic approaches to creating, analyzing, validating, and evaluating argumentation and debate.

 This project will utilize [Semantic Kernel](https://github.com/microsoft/semantic-kernel) to enable developers to more readily explore argumentation-related scenarios using their choice of models and services, e.g.: [OpenAI](https://platform.openai.com/docs/introduction), [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service), [HuggingFace](https://huggingface.co/), [NVidia](https://www.nvidia.com/en-us/ai-data-science/products/nim-microservices/), or [Ollama](https://ollama.com/).